fabryandrea/RedshiftWorkshop/Lab1/README.md

 In the Cloudformation template provided, we will launch a Redshift Cluster in your account.
 We will also need to create resources in your account that are required for security and be able to access the cluster from a public endpoint.

 Here are the following resources we will create in your account
-*
-*
-*
+* 2 dc.xlarge nodes Redshift Cluster
-*
+* VPC and Subnet
+* Security Groups for Amazon Redshift access
+* Internet Gateway to make Amazon Redshift accessible publicy
+* Route Table with a route to the internet
+* IAM Role that will be attached to your Amazon Redshift Cluster

 ## Launching Redshift Cluster

-Go ahead and use Cloudformation link provided to launch a Redshift Cluster in your account. you should be able the initial `Create Stack` page
+Go ahead and use Cloudformation link provided to launch a Redshift Cluster in your account.
+You should be able see the initial `Create Stack` page

 [![Launch](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=RedshiftDay&templateURL=https://s3.amazonaws.com/reinvent-hass/code/redshiftTemplate.json)